American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison

 Our Favourite Airpoints Platinum Cards

 - There are four Platinum Airpoints Credit Cards.
-Please note, we cannot, in good faith, position ANZ, Kiwibank or Westpac's Platinum Airpoints Cards alongside American Express for the simple reason that they earn 30% fewer Airpoints Dollars per $1 spent.
+Please note, in good faith, we cannot position ANZ, Kiwibank or Westpac's Platinum Airpoints Cards alongside American Express for the simple reason that they earn around 40% fewer Airpoints Dollars per $1 spent, as well as offering far fewer benefits.

-- Best Card Overall: American Express Platinum Airpoints Card - The card earns 30% more Airpoints per dollar spent than any other Platinum card on offer.
-There is also an attractive 500 bonus Airpoints Dollars when you are approved and spend $1,500 on your new Card within the first 3 months (for new card members only) and apply by 8 August 2022.
+- Best Card Overall: American Express Platinum Airpoints Card - The Card earns 40%+ more Airpoints per dollar spent than any other Platinum card on offer.
+There is also an attractive 300 bonus Airpoints Dollars when you are approved and spend $1,500 on your new Card within the first three months (for new card members only) and apply online.

 Airpoints Platinum Comparison: American Express vs ANZ vs Kiwibank vs Westpac